psychospace/psychospace.info/Bullion/Groups/SBC/R. S. Langford.md

 # Etymology
-Dr. Langford's subordinates and claimed "family" call them, interchangeably, “**the old man**,” “**the old woman**,” "**the doctor**", or “**Doc**”.
-Though many members of SBC have occasionally seen interrogation, when interrogated about any apparent inaccuracy regarding Langford's alias, it appears to be impossible to "directly" describe, with even Clover referring to it interchangeably as "father" or "mother" or "guardian".
+Dr. Langford's subordinates and claimed "family" call them, interchangeably, Dr. Langford's subordinates and claimed "family" call them, interchangeably, "**the old <span class="glitch" data-text1="woman&#34;" data-text2="man&#34;&#8199;">fellow"</span>**, "**the doctor**", or “**Doc**”.

+Though many members of SBC have occasionally seen interrogation, when interrogated about any apparent inaccuracy regarding Langford's alias, it appears to be impossible to "directly" describe.
+Even Clover refers to it interchangeably as "*<span class="glitch" data-text1="father" data-text2="mother">guardian</span>*".

 Nobody of the Cell has claimed the ability to determine the true meaning behind the initialism "R. S.".
 The assumed full alias for Langford is **Reyes Sinclair Langford**, but this was a self-admitted "joke" made by [[Rise-and-Shine]].